 This option is only enabled when the Parse Pages option is selected in HTTP conversion mode.
-QALoad executes JavaScript in replay as if the LIMITED JavaScript Execution Level is used.
-Since JavaScript is always executed in HTML mode, this option is disabled if HTML mode is selected as the convert mode.
+When this option is enabled, QALoad executes JavaScript in replay as if the LIMITED JavaScript Execution Level is used.
+Since JavaScript in HTML mode is controlled by the JavaScript Execution Level option, this option is disabled if HTML mode is selected as the convert mode.

+!
+The option to turn on or turn off JavaScript execution is available only in HTTP mode.
+JavaScript execution in HTML mode is controlled by the JavaScript Execution Level option.

 - !
-The option to turn on or turn off JavaScript execution is available only in HTTP mode.
-JavaScript is always executed in HTML mode. - !
 When enabled, QALoad executes JavaScript at the Limited execution level. - !
 May decrease the amount of parameterization required for certain scripts. - !
 May increase the processor time required by a virtual user.